chripink/CanBus-Tuto/README_EN.md

 I have been using a Mellow CAN BUS board on my Voron 2.4 for a few months.
 It's only happiness, it works very well even when printing quick.
 I'm doing this tutorial with a BTT EBB and U2C board that I bought for my Sidewinder X1.
 The reason is that these are cheaper :)

-# Presentation of the cards
+# Presentation of the boards

 ## Principle of operation
 ![Principe Communication: https://github.com/bigtreetech/U2C](/images/CAN_how.png)